 2) Terry: I’m doing a DAX Seminar called Sportswear Garage, where I talk about starting either a screen printing or direct-to-garment business from your home.
 I think it would be great if a company offered a professional startup kit.
 In the past, most of these “be a garment decorator in a box” offers consisted of higher than normal pricing and lower than normal quality of equipment and supplies.
 I’d like to see a true professional package including garment and supply sources and “here’s how you do it right” instruction as well.

 3) Aaron: In looking at last year’s notes and listening to the show, I was shocked that I didn’t talk about 3D sublimation.
 I’m hopeful this is the year.
-I think it was close last year, but some unfortunately missteps and a few political things might have slowed it down a year or 2.
-Right now I see technotape as the leading candidate with a piece of equipment I was able to test before leaving Coastal.
+I think it was close last year, but some, unfortunately, missteps and a few political things might have slowed it down a year or 2.
+Right now I see technotape as the leading candidate with a piece of equipment I was able to test before leaving my last job.
 It made a perfect full wrap phone case every time.
 I think they need to get their pricing sorted out and find a good US partner but I know they are doing well with their 3D press in Europe.

 4) Terry: I’d like to see (and maybe this already exists) a clearinghouse of graphic designers who do contract work via the internet.
 It’s a very common question that I hear.
 Simple answers to questions such as: rate, specialties, services offered, turn around time.
 But this clearinghouse would be specific to garment decorating, which is a different beast as we all know.